bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - Single Responsibility: Each handler does one thing
 - Cross-cutting Concerns: You can add behaviors like logging, validation, or caching through MediatR's pipeline behaviors
 - Domain Events: Perfect for publishing domain events when business rules are triggered

+#### INotification and INotificationHandler

+`INotificationHandler<TNotification>` handles notifications (events) that may have multiple handlers, or in other words the publish/subscribe pattern.
+Used for domain or integration events.
+When a notification is published, all registered handlers are invoked.
+Examples: Sending an email, logging, or updating a read model after something happens.

+#### IRequest and IRequestHandler

+`IRequestHandler<TRequest, TResponse>` handles requests (commands or queries) that expect a single response, implementing the request/response pattern.
+Used for commands (write operations) or queries (read operations) where only one handler processes the request and returns a result.
+Examples: Creating a booking, fetching booking details.

 #### MediatR.Contracts Package